MLH/Twilio-GHW-Cloud-Week/README.md

 - Send one-time passcodes over SMS or WhatsApp with Twilio Verify
 - Send and receive voice calls Twilio Voice

-## Weeklong challenge: Get ready to hack with Twilio.
+## Registration challenge: Get ready to hack with Twilio.

 To complete the week's challenges, there's some setup we need to do first.
 Today you will: